How to Plant and Grow Snowdrops

 Snowdrops look lovely naturalised in the lawn and will multiply over a number of years to make a great winter carpet.

 The question is, after flowering, when to mow the lawn?
-Snowdrops may not finish flowering until February/early March, depending on variety, and meanwhile the lawn is ready for its first mow of the season.
+Snowdrops may not finish flowering until February/early March, depending on variety, and meanwhile, the lawn is ready for its first mow of the season.
 Snowdrops are like all bulbs, as they die back the leaves feed the bulbs forming for next year's flowers.
 If you mow the lawn, and with it the snowdrop leaves, you will impair the leaves' ability to feed the bulb and store the nutrients for next year.

 In short, don't mow until the leaves have turned yellow.

-It is disappointing when the lovely display of snowdrops carefully planted last year fails to reappear.
+It is disappointing when the lovely display of snowdrops carefully planted last year fail to reappear.
+The two most likely reasons are lack of water and squirrels.

-Where to see a Snowdrop display
+Where to see a Great Snowdrop Display

 Ideal Snowdrop planting combinations